nicole-terc/ShadersInAction/README.md

 # Shaders in Action (Android version)!

-Code for the talk Shaders in Action, currently only available for Android! :D
+Code for the talk Shaders in Adnroid! :D

 ## Simple Shaders